 Social Development - ISABS does not work directly with the community, or with issues affecting the nation.
 However, it has the ability to develop the skills of those who are working with the above: the civil society organizations, the NGOs, the Govt. missions and the CSR initiatives.
-ISABS can play a hugely significant role, by providing answers to some of the following questions.
-How do different sections of the community learn to work with each other, to trust each other?
-How can they learn to develop the skills of being able to work together in a way that is able to surmount the challenges of different needs and drives?
-How can organizations that are otherwise committed to solving fundamental national problems be prevented from self-destructing
+ISABS can play a hugely significant role, by providing answers to questions like: How do different sections of the community learn to work with and trust each other?
+How can they develop the skills of work together in a way that is able to surmount the challenges of different needs and drives?
+How can organizations that are otherwise committed to solving fundamental national problems be prevented from self-destructing.